01242 224433

 BPE’s employment team are always on hand to assist with enquiries relating to employment law.
 To proactively safeguard your business and avoid potential legal pitfalls, sign up to our free employment law newsletters or consult with our experts today.

-Subscribe to the newsletter – For consistent updates on employment law, sign up to our monthly newsletter by following the QR code below.
+Subscribe to the newsletter – For consistent updates on employment law, sign up to our monthly newsletter.

 These notes have been prepared for the purpose of articles only.
 They should not be regarded as a substitute for taking legal advice.